Our Complaints Procedure

 PO Box 6806

 about your complaint.

 Any complaint to the Legal Ombudsman must usually be made within six months of the date of our final written response on your complaint but for further information, you should contact the Legal Ombudsman on 0300 555 0333 or at email@example.com.
 For more information regarding the Legal Ombudsman please visit https://www.legalombudsman.org.uk/.

 If we need to alter any of the timescales above, we will let you know and explain why.

 Complaints of Professional misconduct or regulatory breaches

-If your complaint relates to any professional such as dishonesty, discrimination, loss or taking of money or anything of such a nature then please contact the office at the first instance and we shall resolve this issue and report as appropriate.
+If your complaint relates to any perceived professional misconduct, such as dishonesty, discrimination, loss or taking of money or anything of such a nature then please contact the office at the first instance and we shall resolve this issue and report as appropriate.

-If you are not satisfied or comfortable that this happen then you may contact the Solicitors Regulation Authority regarding your concern on:
+If you are not satisfied or comfortable that this will happen then you may contact the Solicitors Regulation Authority regarding your concern on:

 Solicitors Regulation Authority

 199 Wharfside Street